ceccon-t/UI5Walkthrough/readme.md

 # Description
-This is repository following the SAPUI5 Walkthrough found [here](https://sapui5.hana.ondemand.com/#/topic/3da5f4be63264db99f2e5b04c5e853db)
+This is a repository for a project following the SAPUI5 Walkthrough found [here](https://sapui5.hana.ondemand.com/#/topic/3da5f4be63264db99f2e5b04c5e853db)

 # Running local server
 From step 4 onward, a local web server is necessary in order to correctly load the files used.
 The simplest way to do that, having Python installed is to run one of the two commands on the "webapp" folder: